 The transferability of credits you earn at Cogswell College is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the baccalaureate and/or master degree you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
 If the baccalaureate and/or master degrees that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Cogswell College to determine if your baccalaureate and/or master degree will transfer.

-All applicants will receive an acknowledgement of their admission status approximately two weeks after their file is complete and processed.
-Notification will include information regarding registration, academic advising, and enrollment agreement.
+All applicants will receive an acknowledgement of admission status approximately two (2) weeks after their application and supporting documents have been received and processed.
+Notification will include information regarding the enrollment process, the registration process, academic advising and student services.

-Cogswell College reserves the right to revoke acceptance or continued enrollment if:
+Cogswell Polytechnical College reserves the right to revoke acceptance or continued enrollment if:

 Statement of Nondiscrimination Policy